José Henrique Lamensdorf

 According to the law, every Certified Public Translator in Brazil does sworn (consecutive) interpreting.
 The issue here is in the translator's availability to go to the venue, both in terms of time and means of transportation.

-A sworn interpreter is required in Brazil whenever an individual who does not speak Portuguese is a party in any act that will make them incur in responsibilities or liabilities.
+An interpreter is required in Brazil whenever an individual who does not speak Portuguese is a party in any act that will make them incur in responsibilities or liabilities.
 The most common case is the marriage of a foreigner to a Brazilian.
 However it also applies a foreigner buying or selling real estate, registering a child born in Brazil, or making an affidavit.

 It is worth mentioning that while the Certified Sworn Translator may translate the foreigner's documents as necessary, and act as interpreter for them during formal circumstances, they are in no way qualified to offer guidance on the required documentation.
 For such purposes, one should get adequate information from the cartório, or secure appropriate help, e.g. here, a web site that contains very useful information on civil marriages in Brazil.
 (Information contained on that web site are responsibility of its respective author, no endorsement implied.)